LadybirdBrowser/ladybird/Documentation/EditorConfiguration/VSCodeConfiguration.md

 ## Settings

-These belong in the `.vscode/settings.json` of Serenity.
+These belong in the `.vscode/settings.json` of Ladybird.

 ```json
 {